 Frank speaks frequently on narrative thinking and on the power of immersive storytelling.
 He has given keynotes at ad:tech Sydney, the Film4 Innovation Summit, The Guardian’s Changing Media Summit, and Sheffield Doc/Fest; debated the future of media at Stanford, MIT, South by Southwest, Ars Electronica, and the Politecnico di Milano; and lectured at USC, NYU and other schools in addition to Columbia.
 He has addressed global marketing summits at Timberland and Unilever, joined R&D symposia at the Museum of Modern Art and the BBC, taken part in speaker series at Google and Lucasfilm, and led workshops at L’Oréal, TBWA\Chiat\Day, and the United Nations.

 A native of Virginia, Frank graduated from Washington & Lee with a degree in journalism and moved soon after to New York.
-He got his start covering the punk scene at CBGB for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.
+He got his start covering the punk scene at CBGB for The Village Voice, chronicling the emergence of such performers as Patti Smith, the Ramones and Talking Heads.
 During this period he partnered with photographer George Bennett on Real Men: Sex and Style in an Uncertain Age, a book about styles of masculinity that featured profiles of seven men—a military cadet, a punk rocker, a professional hockey player, a gay designer, a steelworker, a playboy stockbroker and a Hollywood actor.
 After that, as a contributing editor at Esquire in the early ’80s, he documented a variety of highly idiosyncratic subcultures—New Wave in New York, generals and bureaucrats in the Pentagon, Christian surfers in southern California, entrepreneurs in Silicon Valley.
-One of the first national magazine writers to start reporting on digital technology, he waded into the controversy around artificial intelligence with Into the Heart of the Mind, a Bay Area best-seller about researchers at Berkeley trying to program a computer with common sense.
+One of the first national magazine writers to start reporting on digital technology, he waded into the controversy around artificial intelligence with Into the Heart of the Mind, a Bay Area best-seller about A.I. researchers at Berkeley trying to program a computer with common sense.

 In his next book, West of Eden: The End of Innocence at Apple Computer, Frank delved into the cult of Macintosh and the power struggle between Steve Jobs and John Sculley that ended with Jobs being expelled from the company.
 Now available in an updated edition, it too became a Bay Area best-seller and was named one of the ten best business books of 1989 by Businessweek.
 He then turned his attention to Hollywood, becoming a contributing writer at the movie magazine Premiere and profiling such figures as Tim Burton and Jeffrey Katzenberg.
 Acting on the suggestion of legendary “superagent” Sue Mengers, he turned a story on turmoil at William Morris into The Agency: William Morris and the Hidden History of Show Business, a multi-generational saga of loyalty and betrayal at what was once the leading talent shop in Hollywood.